memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ### Loading and preparing the data

-To use anything StellarGraph provides we need to transform our data to a `StellarGraph` object.
+To use anything StellarGraph provides, we need to convert our data to a `StellarGraph` object.
 So, let's define a method that does that.
 Our method will create a `StellarGraph` from a Memgraph graph.
-Also, we will return subjects of each publication using `pandas.Series`.
+Also, we will return the subjects of each paper using `pandas.Series`.

 ```python
 def _get_stellar_graph(context: mgp.ProcCtx):